Bolivar County Data

 Bolivar County Neighbors

 Welcome to Bolivar County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Our purpose is to provide free resources for genealogical and historical researchers.

 The county of Bolivar is located in the Delta Region of Mississippi.
 It was created February 9, 1836 from the Choctaw Cession of 1830 during the administration of Governor Charles Lynch.
 It was named for General Simon Bolivar, a South American patriot, often called the George Washington of South America, whose victories over the Spaniards won independence for Bolivia, Panama, Colombia, Ecuador, Peru, and Venezuela from Spain.
 At its creation, It contained 40 townships with an area of 1440 square miles.
 Its present area is 879 square miles.